 In California, the law treats driving under the influence (DUI) of a motorcycle the same as with an automobile.
-A vehicle, under California law is any device by which a person or property may be propelled, moved, or drawn upon a highway, not including those that run on a rail or track, or those powered exclusively by humans.
+A vehicle, under California law is any device by which a person may be propelled, moved, or drawn upon a highway, not including those that run on a rail or track, or those powered exclusively by humans.
 Vehicles under this definition include trucks, cars, motorcycles, scooters, and mopeds.

 California's DUI Motorcycle Law